Core+ C++ Client

 See the appendix at the end of this document for more information about Deephaven client connectivity and some tools to debug network issues.

-You can get more information about Core+ clients in general and their connectivity in the Core+ Clients section of our Communications Protocols documentation.
+More information about Core+ clients and their connectivity can be found in the Core+ Clients section of our Communications Protocols documentation.

 Authenticate